-Teaching staff for the Master's in Economic Law
+Faculty for the Master’s Program in Economic Law

-Daniel Mainguy is an associate professor at the Paris 1 Panthéon-Sorbonne Faculty of Law.
-He directed the Master 2 in Private Economic Law and founded the Montpellier Law School in 2009.
-He holds a DJCE (Diploma in Corporate Law) and a doctorate in law("La revente" [Resale], Prix de l'Académie Française, 1994, Litec, 1996).
-He has extensive experience as a lawyer, registered with the Paris Bar, in both advisory and audit matters, as well as in litigation, consulting, and arbitration.
+Daniel Mainguy is an Associate Professor at the Faculty of Law of Paris 1 Panthéon-Sorbonne.
+He directed the Master 2 program in Private Economic Law and founded the Montpellier School of Law in 2009.
+A holder of the DJCE degree, he holds a doctorate in law(“La revente,” Prix de l’Académie Française, 1994, Litec, 1996).
+He has extensive experience as a lawyer, admitted to the Paris Bar, in both advisory and audit matters, as well as in litigation, consulting, and arbitration.

 Email: dmainguy@wanadoo.fr